react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 #### `backBehavior`

-Behavior of back button handling.
+This controls how going back in the navigator is handled.
+This includes when the back button is pressed/back gesture is performed, or `goBack` is called.

+It supports the following values:

+- `firstRoute` - return to the first tab (default)
-- `initialRoute` to return to initial tab
+- `initialRoute` - return to initial tab
-- `order` to return to previous tab (in the order they are shown in the tab bar)
+- `order` - return to previous tab (in the order they are shown in the tab bar)
-- `history` to return to last visited tab
+- `history` - return to last visited tab
-- `none` to not handle back button
+- `none` - do not handle back button

 #### `tabBarPosition`